Black-Cockpit/NETCore.Keycloak/README.md

 # Keycloak Client for .NET Core

-A robust Keycloak client library implemented in C# for .NET Core.
-This library provides models, filters, token handling, and utilities to integrate seamlessly with Keycloak's REST API.
+A comprehensive .NET Core client library for Keycloak that provides seamless integration with Keycloak's authentication and authorization services.
+This library offers a robust implementation of Keycloak's REST API, including support for OpenID Connect, OAuth 2.0, and User-Managed Access (UMA 2.0).

 ## Requirements